-If you are sending more than one sample, please copy this page sample should be viewed for a COMBINED viewing time of no mapplication, please list the title and year of the work on this form.
+If you are sending more than one sample, please copy this page.
+Sample(s) must be cued: indicate how long each sample should be viewed for a COMBINED viewing time of no more than 15 minutes.
+If slides are included in this application, please list the title and year of the work on this form.